-The Danube is of huge significance to Romania: covering 237,391 km² and with nearly 22 million inhabitants, the country is almost entirely within the Danube Basin.
-The Romanian section covers almost a third of the surface area of the Basin, and over a third of the river’s length flows through the country.
+Romania is located almost entirely within the Danube River Basin, covering 238,397 km² and has a population of nearly 19.5 million inhabitants.
+The Romanian section spreads out over almost a third of the surface area of the Basin and over a third of the river’s length flows through the country.
 Crucially, the Romanian (and also Ukrainian) Danube is the end carrier of all wastewater discharges from all countries into the Black Sea.
-Over half of Romania’s water bodies show high ecological status, however water quality in much of the remainder was significantly affected by development in the 1960’s-80’s.

 Landscape, Climate and Water Flow

 With 97.4% of Romania situated within the Basin, the Danube has played a major role in shaping the country.
-Romania’s relief is split threefold: 31% mountainous; 36% hills/plateaus; 33% plains; and is arranged in a ring and amphitheatre structure.
+Romania’s relief is split threefold: 31% mountainous; 36% hills and plateaus; 33% plains and meadows.
+It is a concentric display of these 3 relief units, arranged in a ring and amphitheatre structure.
 The Carpathian ring is part of the Alpine chain, connected to the Alps in the west and the Balkans in the south.
-Beyond this and Transylvanian Depression which skirts it, are hills, tablelands and the Dobrogea Plateau, plus the plains of the Lower Danube and Banat–Crisana.
+Beyond this and Transylvanian Depression which skirts around it, are hills, tablelands and the Dobrogea Plateau, plus the plains of the Lower Danube and Banat–Crisana.
 Romania’s climate is mild, temperate-continental with four distinct seasons, most precipitation in the warm season and some Mediterranean influence to the south.
-Mean annual precipitation is 400-800mm in the main agricultural area and over 1200mm in the Carpathians.
-Severe drought occurs every 15–25 years.
-Romania is poor in water resources, with 1700 m³/inhabitant/year, ranking it 13th in Europe.
-Specific mean flow is under 1 l/s.sq.km on the Romanian, Dobrogea, Timis and Arad Plains and 40 l/s.sq.km in the high zones of the Fagaras and Retezat mountains.
-The river network comprises 78,905 km.
-Regarding only sites where the status of the water resource is a key factor, 6.1% of Romania (14,437.3 km²) has been designated for the protection of habitats/species.

 Romania has considerable land resources; 62% of which are agricultural, 27% forest, 3.7% waters and 6.9% other uses (2000 data).
-Share of agricultural and arable land per capita is significant at 0.6 and 0.4ha respectively and is unevenly spread, with the highest proportion in the plains (80+% agricultural).
-Major cities are Bucharest (1,929,615 residents), Constanta (Black Sea port), Iasi, Timisoara, Cluj-Napoca, Brasov, Craiova, Ploiesti and the Danube ports of Galati and Braila.
+At 0.6 and 0.4ha respectively, its share of agricultural and arable land per capita is significant and is unevenly spread, with the highest proportion in the plains (80+% agricultural).
+The major cities are Bucharest (1,929,615 residents), Constanta (Black Sea port), Iasi, Timisoara, Cluj-Napoca, Brasov, Craiova, Ploiesti and the Danube ports of Galati and Braila.

-Regarding point source discharges, 359 significant pollutions have been identified at the basin level, accounting for 80% of total discharges recorded.
-In 2004, 13,034 tonnes of nitrogen (N) and 3399 tonnes of phosphorus (P) were released, 98% and 85% of which respectively derive from settlements.
+In reference to point source discharges, 359 significant pollutions have been identified at the basin level, accounting for 80% of total discharges recorded.
+In 2004, 13,034 tonnes of nitrogen (N) and 3,399 tonnes of phosphorus (P) were released, 98% and 85% of which derive from settlements.
 Agro-chemical fertilisers are the main source of diffuse discharges.
 With regard to Priority substances, 582 industrial units have been inventoried as discharging dangerous substances into water resources /sewage systems (2001 data).

 The status of the Danube River, Delta and Romania’s coastal waters depends considerably on pollutant inputs from upstream countries (particularly for N and P loads).
 Diffuse agricultural sources, especially chemical fertilizer use in upstream countries and the improper working of wastewater treatment plants in Central and Eastern Europe is a major input.